jamiebuilds/bootcamp/README.md

 #### [See Example Test Suite](https://github.com/tctcl/bootcamp/wiki/example-test-suite)

+> **Note: There are some major changes coming to this project in the [0.0.3 version](https://github.com/tctcl/bootcamp/pull/28), while it's not complete, you may want to [switch to that branch](https://github.com/tctcl/bootcamp/tree/0.0.3) to test things out.
+Just know that not everything said in the readme and wiki are true (yet).**

 ## Install

 In the future, Bootcamp will hopefully be available in more ways, for now you can either clone the repo yourself or install it via [bower](http://bower.io/).
 If you would like, please help create a [grunt plugin](http://gruntjs.com/), a [yeoman generator](http://yeoman.io/), a [ruby gem](http://rubygems.org/), or any other package manager you'd like out there.